lfarah/darwin-generator/README.md

 * Custom Swiftlint rules
 * Organize all rules for password generation in another Security Layer
 * Fix bugs and current limitations
+* Unit Tests for making sure password generation works how it's supposed to do

 ### Bugs and Limitations
 * There's a current limit of 7 characters because of screen width.
 It was a challenge to present the password in a way that it was easily tappable and the user would know about this feature.
 If I had more time, I'd definitely tackle this as a priority